 American Society of Addiction Medicine (ASAM)

 ASAM is an association for health care providers involved in addiction medicine.
-The website includes information on CME activities, advocacy, publications, and lists of links on various topics.
+The website includes information on CME activities, advocacy, publications, consumer information, and lists of links on various topics.

 CDC National Center on Birth Defects and Developmental Disabilities - Fetal Alcohol Spectrum Disorders